-Public transportation in South Korea is world class!
-Home to 8 international airports and 6 domestic airports, the famous KTX high speed train system and a number of the worlds busiest ports, Korea boasts an abundance of excellent transportation options for country-wide or country-to-country travel.
-At the local level, 6 Korean cities operate modern subway systems and all cities have extensive bus routes which makes it incredibly easy, and cost effective, to get around.
+Public transportation in South Korea is exceptional, literally.
+Home to 8 international airports, 6 domestic airports, the famous KTX high speed train network, modern subway systems and one of the worlds busiest sea ports, Korea boasts an abundance of stellar transportation options.
+At the local level, 6 Korean cities operate modern subway systems and all cities, large and small, have extensive bus routes.
+This killer combination makes it incredibly easy, and cost effective, to move around!

-Almost all towns in South Korea regardless of size are served by the regional bus service.
+All towns in South Korea, regardless of size, are served by a regional bus service.

 There are two local bus services in most cities and towns.
-Bodh services operate on pretty much the same routes, make the same stops and operate the same frequencies.
+Both services typically operate on the same routes and make the same stops, just they just have different schedules.

 Incheon Airport Bus Service

-There is a large network of high speed buses that transport people directly from Incheon International Airport to many major cities throughout the country.
+The IABS operates a large network of high speed buses that transport people directly from Incheon International Airport to all the major cities throughout the country.

 Taxis in Korea are clean, safe and reasonably inexpensive.
 There are taxi stands in many of the busy areas of most Korean cities.
 Alternatively, they can be hailed down in the street by raising your arm palm down.
 Some taxi services will come directly to a predetermined pickup spot for an additional service fee.

-There are two main types of taxi service operating in South Korea, Regular and Deluxe “Mobeom”.
-The Deluxe service is typically found in the larger cities so the bulk of the taxis one would see are the Regular service taxis.
+There are two main types of taxi service operating in South Korea, Regular and Deluxe which are called “Mobeom”.
+The Deluxe services are only found in the larger cities and it’s relatively easy to distinguish the two, Mobeom’s often being luxury sedans.

-Taxis in Korea operate on metered fares and pre-determined agreed fares.
-Metered fares will vary based on the type of taxi, the distance traveled and the time of day traveling.
-Make sure to negotiate and agree to a rate if the taxi does not have a meter.
-Most medium to large cities have metered taxis.
+Taxis in Korea operate on metered fares and pre-determined fares.
+Metered fares will vary based on the type of taxi, the distance traveled and the time of day.

-It is very common for a taxi driver to stop and pick up additional passengers heading in the same direction as you.
-This is called “Hapseung” in Korean.
-The original passenger pays the metered total amount, and the added passenger pays the metered amount not including the fare when they entered the taxi.
-Although this is technically illegal, taxi drivers still persist in running their business this way.
-The added passenger fare is pocketed with no audit trail.
-It is also beneficial to the passengers during rush hour when taxis are hard to flag down empty.
-Deluxe taxis do not taxi share.
+As odd as this may sound, it’s not uncommon for a taxi driver to stop and pick up an additional passenger, assuming they’re headed in the same direction.
+This practice is called “Hapseung” in Korean.
+The original passenger pays the total metered amount, and the added passenger pays the metered amount minus the fare total upon pickup.
+This practice is technically illegal, but some taxi drivers are happy to take the risk because the additional passenger fare is pocketed in cash with no audit trail.
+It’s also beneficial to the passengers during the busy rush hours when taxis are difficult to flag down.